 Recognized Precontact Aboriginal groups in Newfoundland and Labrador

 The table above shows the generally accepted sequence of precontact aboriginal groups in Newfoundland and Labrador’s precontact past.
-Two weeks ago, I tried to explain how archaeologists derived the names for the MAI, II and RI.
-In this post, I’ll look at where the names for the Palaeoeskimo & Thule came from.
+Two weeks ago, I tried to explain how archaeologists derived the names for the MA, IP, and RP.
+In this post, I’ll look at where the names for the Pre-Inuit & Thule came from.

-According to the definitions I provided in my post two weeks ago for Traditions, Cultures, Complexes and Phases, I see Palaeoeskimo as the Tradition.
-The Palaeoeskimo Tradition in Newfoundland and Labrador was divided into an Early and Late period by William Fitzhugh in 1980.
-The people of the Early Palaeoeskimo Tradition were the first people whose culture was adapted to Arctic North America.
-Obviously, the Late Palaeoeskimo Tradition refers to similarly adapted peoples who came into and adapted to Arctic North America at a later period.
+According to the definitions I provided in my post two weeks ago for Traditions, Cultures, Complexes, and Phases, I see Pre-Inuit as the Tradition.
+The Pre-Inuit Tradition in Newfoundland and Labrador was divided into an Early and Late period by William Fitzhugh in 1980.
+The people of the Early Pre-Inuit Tradition were the first people whose culture was adapted to Arctic North America.
+Obviously, the Late Pre-Inuit Tradition refers to similarly adapted peoples who came into and adapted to Arctic North America at a later period.
 It is not clear if the people of the Early and Late periods are directly related (ancestor-descendant relationship).

 There is not a clear beginning for the term Pre-Dorset.
-The Dorset Culture was the first Palaeoeskimo culture identified in the Arctic in 1925.
-The term Pre-Dorset came about as researchers began to identify material culture that they knew was not Dorset and was older, hence the term Pre-Dorset.
+The Dorset Culture was the first Pre-Inuit culture identified in the Arctic in 1925.
+The term Pre-Dorset came about as researchers began to identify the material culture that they knew was not Dorset and was older, hence the term Pre-Dorset.

-Near the end of the Pre-Dorset Culture period archaeologists recognize a new Palaeoeskimo Culture known as Groswater Palaeoeskimo.
-Sites with Groswater occupations exist through the whole province from northern Labrador to southern Newfoundland during the period of ~3000 BP -~1800 BP.
-The Groswater Culture is the terminal manifestation of the Early Palaeoeskimo Tradition in the province.
+Near the end of the Pre-Dorset Culture period, archaeologists recognize a new Pre-Inuit Culture known as Groswater Pre-Inuit.
+Sites with Groswater occupations exist throughout the whole province from northern Labrador to southern Newfoundland during the period of ~3000 BP -~1800 BP.
+The Groswater Culture is the terminal manifestation of the Early Pre-Inuit Tradition in the province.
 According to the research done by Elaine Anton for her Master’s thesis, the Pre-Dorset and Groswater cultures were probably not related.

-At around the same time that Fitzhugh identified the Groswater in central Labrador James Tuck was working in Saglek Bay northern Labrador He discovered the same types of stone tools as Fitzhugh.
-Like Fitzhugh Tuck also recognized this group as something slightly different that regular Dorset.
-At the time Tuck named the culture Early Dorset but they have since been recognized as Groswater Palaeoeskimo.
+At around the same time that Fitzhugh identified the Groswater in central Labrador James Tuck was working in Saglek Bay northern Labrador.
+He discovered the same types of stone tools as Fitzhugh.
+Like Fitzhugh Tuck also recognized this group as something slightly different than regular Dorset.
+At the time Tuck named the culture Early Dorset but they have since been recognized as Groswater Pre-Inuit.

-The Dorset Palaeoeskimo were the first group of Palaeoeskimo’s to be recognized archaeologically.
+The Dorset Pre-Inuit were the first group of Pre-Inuit’s to be recognized archaeologically.
 In 1925, archaeologist Diamond Jenness named the Cape Dorset culture after a collection of artifacts he had received from Cape Dorset, Nunavut.
-The Dorset Culture, the only manifestation of the Late Palaeoeskimo Tradition, came to this province somewhere around 2000 years ago and remained here until about 800 years ago.
+The Dorset Culture, the only manifestation of the Late Pre-Inuit Tradition, came to this province somewhere around 2000 years ago and remained here until about 800 years ago.